vicitacal/YandexMusicDownloader/README.md

 5. Scheduling
    - On Windows the `schedule` command registers a daily Task Scheduler job that runs the app with `verify -p "<savePath>" -s`.
-   - The app will warn you if the executable path changes — scheduled tasks reference the absolute executable path.
+   - The app will warn you if the executable path changes ï¿½ scheduled tasks reference the absolute executable path.
    - `schedule -r` removes the task.

 6. Retry policy